mParticle/docs/src/pages/developers/sdk/react-native/getting-started/index.md

 For apps supporting iOS 8 and above, Apple recommends using the import syntax for **modules** or **semantic import**.
 However, if you prefer the traditional CocoaPods and static libraries delivery mechanism, that is supported as well.

-<aside>For apps supporting tvOS, you are required to use the import syntax for modules.
-Otherwise, React Native's efforts to suppress iOS specific APIs will prevent the API from being made available.</aside>

 If you are using mParticle as a framework, your import statement will be as follows:

 ```objectivec